droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 - Two or more domain objects that are similar enough they need to share code, but not so similar that they could be combined into one class
 - Enough other things going on that it's worth encapsulating the domain objects as classes in the first place

 That's a non-trivial amount of complexity, especially for a classroom full of beginners.
 How can you reasonably build a school project that establishes this complexity, but still fits within the tight confines of the curriculum?

-There is certainly prior work around addressing complexity in software projects.
-Books like _Practical Object-Oriented Design: An Agile Primer Using Ruby_ by Sandi Metz (POODR), or _Design Patterns_ by Gamma, Helm, Johnson and Vlissides (the Gang of Four) address software design more generally, employing inheritance as one tool among many.
-However, these books are targeted at experienced engineers trying to up their game, not at novices learning their chosen language for the first time.
+This is where existing curriculums tend to break down (more on this later).

 One tool that springs to mind to address this challenge is [scaffolding](https://www.edglossary.org/scaffolding/), possibly by implementing some portion of a project in advance.
 This allows an instructor to reduce the complexity of the work required of the student, without reducing the complexity of the problem space as a whole.
 Deciding exactly what and how much to scaffold requires us to do a little more research.

-## Case Studies: How is Inheritance Used?
+## How is Inheritance Used?

+In order to
-The answer to the previous question leads us to two others: "How is inheritance used in the real world?
-How is inheritance most likely to be used by junior engineers in their first few years on the job?"
+- How is inheritance used in the real world?
+- How is inheritance most likely to be used by a junior engineer in their first year or so on the job?

 Understanding how inheritance is used can give us some direction on how it should be taught.
 Let's look at a few examples.

 ### Rails